jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/02-create-api.md

-# Introduction
+# Creating an API

-In this part we are going to look at creating a CRUD api that is connected MSSQL.
+In this part we are going to create a CRUD api that is connected MSSQL.

 This part will dive right into creating the api controller.
 So if you need to setup the project,read [part 1](/dotnet_core/sqlsvr_webapi/dotnet-2.1.x/01-project-setup) first.